datacentred/docker/dcdcli/README.md

 Run it with:

-`$ docker run --name datacentred/dcdcli --hostname dcdcli -p 8000:8000 dcdcli`
+`$ docker run --name dcdcli --hostname dcdcli -d -p 8000:8000 datacentred/dcdcli`

 [^1]: If you don't want to build from scratch, the run command will pull automatically the prebuilt image from `hub.docker.com`.